compusciencing/compusciencing.github.io/_posts/2019-12-12-report-ogp-engine-development.md

 ## Artificial Intelligence

-Conventional A.I. systems are simple decision trees that require attention to detail and careful consideration of edge cases.
+Most conventional A.I. systems are simple decision trees that require attention to detail and careful consideration of edge cases.
 These types of A.I. are predictable and can only handle one type of environment.
 We aim to provide a more general purpose A.I. that interacts with the game and player in a believable and un-planned manner.
 Since a designer is not explicitly prescribing content, the narrative is primarily driven by each player's experience and decisions.

 # Key Developments

 ## Terrain Strata

-The terrain is represented by a 2D array of floating point values that represent the height of each vertex in the terrain mesh.
+The terrain is represented by a 2D array of floating-point values that represent the height of each vertex in the terrain mesh.
 This data structure was extended to maintain a strata of materials, namely snow, grass, dirt, and stone.
 Other systems can interact with the terrain through this strata to create more realisitic behavior - examples include the plant system which uses soil depth, and the rendering system which renders the top strata with an appropriate texture.

 ## Construction Mechanics

-Agents (including the player) are able to manipulate objects by picking them up and placing them in or ontop of other objects.
+Agents (including the player) are able to manipulate objects by picking them up and placing them in or on top of other objects.
 Placing items in the ground will anchor them in place.

 `Construction`
 ![Construction](/assets/2019-12-12-report-ogp-engine-development/construction.jpg)